Welcome and Introduction

 Through participation in practicum rotations, residents must acquire and demonstrate the broad clinical and public health skills necessary for occupational and environmental medicine practice.
 Residency rotations include: required/core, direct patient care, and elective rotations.
 The preceptor will be available to residents at all times.
 Precepting during non-clinical, population-based activities will also be direct but contact frequency will be dictated by work requirements.
 Any deviation from this policy should be reported to the OEMR Deputy Director or Director ASAP.

-Prior to starting any rotation, residents should review the specific ACGME required competencies, goals, and objectives for that rotation.
+During first year, residents are assigned to clinics.
+Each resident is expected to complete an individual learning plan in each of the 2 residency years.
+The learning plan for second year is done during the second half of first year and is a tool to help residents think about their career goals, the program requirements and available rotations and indicate where they would like to rotate in 2nd year.
 Residents should verify with the residency staff that there is an agreement between the rotation site and Johns Hopkins.
-Residents should submit accurate contact information for the rotation preceptor to the Residency Program Director and Deputy Program Director.
+The program director or deputy program director will confirm rotation sites for each resident going into second year prior to the end of the first year.
+Rotations will not be changed during second year unless there are extenuating circumstances.
+Prior to starting any rotation, residents should review the specific ACGME-required competencies, goals, and objectives for that rotation.
+Residents should submit accurate contact information for the rotation preceptor (if there are any changes) to the Residency Program Director and Deputy Program Director.
 Residents are responsible for rotation evaluations for each rotation.
 All evaluation forms are distributed through New Innovations (you will receive a notification email of pending evaluations; follow the instructions provided to you during orientation to access New Innovations.)
 Preceptors will receive the Preceptor Evaluation of Resident through New Innovations prior to the end of the rotation.
 Residents are responsible for completing evaluations of each rotation and all rotation evaluations are due a week after the rotation ends.
 Each resident is required to continue to attend OEMR seminars and conferences.
+Residents are responsible for making sure vacation requests are cleared and communicated with their individual rotation sites (e.g., send a friendly email to your preceptor to let them know you're planning on taking vacation and want to make sure it's not a problem for the site) and requesting vacation time through New Innovations.

 - A rotation at Johns Hopkins Division of Occupational Medicine and the University of Maryland Occupational Medicine Program, which also includes industrial hygiene and safety activities - 2 months